 Homework tasks are set weekly from Year 7-13 and vary in nature between online tasks to assessed work.
 All students across all key stages are offered support with these tasks from their class teacher, or at the weekly Maths club, which also offers support for in-class activities or provides additional material for students looking to stretch and challenge themselves.
 The purpose of homework may in most cases be fluency of a topic studied in class, but it can also be used as a source of re-visiting prior learning, or pre-research of a new topic that will be covered.

-Students leave Beauchamps equipped with the skills and knowledge to apply to a wide range of situations and careers.
-This is demonstrated in a number of ways, whether that be through strong examination results, or also the fact that Maths is frequently the most popular A Level in the Beauchamps Sixth Form, particularly showing the success of the Key Stage 3 and 4 provision.
+Students leave Beauchamps equipped with the skills and knowledge applicable to a wide range of situations and careers.
+This is demonstrated in a number of ways, whether that be through strong examination results, or also the fact that Maths is frequently the most popular A Level in the Beauchamps High School Sixth Form.
 Many of these students embark on careers or university courses in Maths or a Maths-related discipline.

-Ryan H, ex-A Level Maths and Further Maths student: “My maths education at Beauchamps is one of the main reasons why I have become a successful mathematician.
+Ryan H, ex-A Level Maths and Further Maths student: “My Maths education at Beauchamps High School is one of the main reasons why I have become a successful mathematician.
 The teaching was always of a high standard and I was always given all the support I needed to be successful.
 This has resulted in me being able to easily apply what I have learnt to my university course and has led to me attending the LMS summer school as a top undergraduate.
-This wouldn't have been possible without the solid mathematical foundations provided to me by Beauchamps.
-I may have left Beauchamps as a student now, but support is still shown to me despite this, and this has provided a path for me to go into a teaching career once I graduate”.
+This wouldn't have been possible without the solid mathematical foundations provided to me by Beauchamps High School.
+I may have left Beauchamps High School as a student, but I am still offered support, and this has provided a path for me to go into a teaching career once I graduate”.

-Annie B, ex-A Level Maths and Further Maths student: “I studied Maths at Beauchamps from Year 8 up until year 13, and the support of the teachers helped me pass my GCSE’s and Maths and Further Maths A-Level.
+Annie B, ex-A Level Maths and Further Maths student: “I studied Maths at Beauchamps High School from Year 8 until year 13, and the support of the teachers helped me pass my GCSEs and Maths and Further Maths A-Levels.
 All the teachers support their students in many ways, either one-on-one help, or after school intervention.
 Their help inspired me to do a Maths degree and aim to become a Maths teacher.
 With their help I was able to get onto the Future Teaching Scholarship.”

-Millie T, Entry Level student: “I have found Maths at Beauchamps really helpful, as I find myself using it in everything I do.
-When studying Maths I didn’t feel under pressure from my teacher as she was supportive.”
+Millie T, Entry Level student: “I have found Maths at Beauchamps High School really helpful, as I find myself using it in everything I do.
+When studying Maths I didn’t feel under pressure from my teacher as she was very supportive.”